polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 **Notice** - This endpoint is not intended for you to consume in your own code.

-### GET magic/system/cache/list-cache
+### DELETE magic/system/cache/delete

-This endpoint returns the number of cache items on your server, optionally allowing you to page with the following query parameters.

-* __[limit]__ - Maximum number of items to return
+This endpoint requires an **[id]** as a query parameter, and will delete the associated server side cache item.
+It can only be invoked by a root user.
+The endpoint requires the following argument(s).

-* __[offset]__ - Offset of where to start returning items
+* __[id]__ - Mandatory id of cache item to evict

-* __[filter]__ - Filter key cache items must start with in order to be considered a hit
+**Notice** - This endpoint is to be considered obsolete and might change in a future version of Magic.

+**Notice** - This endpoint is not intended for you to consume in your own code.

+### DELETE magic/system/cache/empty

+This endpoint completely empties your server side cache, optionally taking a _"filter"_ query parameter, which if specified will ensure only cache items _starting_ with the specified filter key will be deleted.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[filter]__ - Optional filter declaring _"namespace"_ of cache items to evict

 **Notice** - This endpoint is to be considered obsolete and might change in a future version of Magic.